nakulmitra/gitOperations/README.md

 ![](GitImg/tempFile.PNG)

-# Step 7: Add files to Staging state
+# Step 7: Add files to staging area
 $ git add .

-Above command is used to add all the files to stage tree
+Above command is used to add all the files to staging area

 ![](GitImg/gitAdd.PNG)